 Dr. Forgan evaluates children age 4.5 through college age adults.
 You will find Dr. Forgan’s recommendations regarding your child useful and extensive.
 His reports focus on understandable terms and specific recommendations matched to your child.
 He believes in making information practical and applicable.

-Emily Forgan is a nationally certified school psychologist.
-She graduated from Florida Atlantic University with her bachelors in Elementary Education and Florida State University with her Master and Specialist degrees in School Psychology.
+Emily Forgan is a school neuropsychologist and Diplomate of the American Board of School Neuropsychology.
+She graduated from Florida State University.
 While attending FSU, Emily worked as an evaluator at the Adult Learning Evaluation Center where she tested college students and adults for ADHD, learning disabilities, depression, anxiety, and more.
-Emily currently works as a school psychologist for the School District of Palm Beach County.
-She specializes in the process that public schools must follow in order for a student to be eligible for a 504 Accommodation Plan or Individual Education Plan (IEP).
+Emily worked as a school psychologist for the School District of Palm Beach County.
+She specialized in assessment and the process that public schools must follow in order for a student to be eligible for a 504 Accommodation Plan or Individual Education Plan (IEP).

-In private practice she tests students for giftedness, ADHD, dyslexia, and other learning disabilities.
+In private practice she uses a school neuropsychology approach to test students for giftedness, ADHD, dyslexia, anxiety, depression, and other learning disabilities.
 She often tests high school and college students who may need accommodations on the SAT, ACT, or GRE.
-She currently serves as the Treasurer for the Palm Beach Association of School Psychologists and in her free time enjoys spending time with her dog and volunteering in children’s ministry.
+In her free time enjoys spending time with her husband, dog and volunteering in children’s ministry.

 Kathryn is a licensed and nationally certified school psychologist.
 She earned her Educational Specialist and Master’s degrees from Florida State University and Bachelor’s degree from the University of Florida.
 Kathryn has worked as a school psychologist for Martin County School District and is currently an adjunct instructor for Concordia University’s College of Education graduate program teaching trauma and resiliency in educational settings.
 She has experience working with individuals with cognitive and developmental delays, autism, specific learning disabilities, giftedness, and other varying exceptionalities from Pre-K through college.
 Kathryn conducts evaluations to determine educational needs, learning characteristics, and behavioral needs relevant to educational planning.
 Additionally, she consults related to Exceptional Student Educational services and eligibility requirements, Individualized Education Plans, Section 504 eligibility requirements and accommodation plans.